metova/avocado/README.md

   c.url = nil
   c.headers = []
   c.document_if = -> { true }
+  c.yaml_path = Rails.root
 end
 ```

-`c.url` MUST be set to a valid URL.
+`c.url` can be set to a valid URL.
 This is the URL that Avocado will POST the yaml file to.
+This is useful when you
+want to run the documentation off of a CI server for example.

 `c.headers` is an array of headers that Avocado should document if they exist (for example `['Authorization']`)

 `c.document_if` is a lambda (or any `call`able object) that determines whether or not Avocado will
 document a spec.
-You may find it useful to only run Avocado in certain environments (continuous integration for example), so you can check environment variables here or whatever else you need.
+You may find it useful to only run Avocado in certain environments (CI, for example), so you can check environment variables here or whatever else you need.

+`c.yaml_path` is the directory where the YAML file should be stored.
+It might be nice to change this, for example
+if you are using Capistrano you could use the shared dir, setting it `Rails.root.join('..', '..', 'shared')`.

 ### Usage